Leelaprasadsanku/TutorWebpage/contact-site/README.md

 # Contact Page Example

-This is a small example contact page inspired by the layout on https://www.thesciencetutor.co.uk/contact.
+This is a small example contact page for tutors.
 It's a static HTML/CSS/JS front-end plus a very small, zero-dependency Node server for local testing.

 Files:
 - `index.html` — the contact page